 Mechanical and Aerospace Engineering, Ph.D.

-The Mechanical and Aerospace Engineering faculty have special interest and expertise in five thrust areas: continuum mechanics; power, propulsion, and environment; micro/nanomechanics; and systems and design.
+The Mechanical and Aerospace Engineering faculty have special interest and expertise in five thrust areas: continuum mechanics; power, propulsion, and environment; micro/nanomechanics; systems and design; and biomechanical engineering.

 Continuum mechanics faculty study the physics of fluids, physics and chemistry of solids, and structural mechanics.
 Areas of emphasis in fluid mechanics include incompressible and compressible turbulent flows, multiphase flows, chemically reacting and other nonequilibrium flows, aeroacoustics, aerooptics, and fluid-solid interaction.
 In the field of solid mechanics, research and course work emphasize theoretical and computational approaches which contribute to a basic understanding of and new insight into the properties and behavior of condensed matter.
 General areas of interest are large-strain and large-rotation inelastic solids, constitutive modeling, and fracture mechanics.
 Computational algorithms center on boundary element methods and the new class of meshless methods.
 Studies in structural mechanics involve the analysis and synthesis of low-mass structures, smart structures, and engineered materials, with emphasis on stiffness, stability, toughness, damage tolerance, longevity, optimal life-cycle costs and self-adaptivity.